Proxying traffic through your own domain

 Proxy Server

-If your application runs in an environment where requests to our domain (logr-ingest.com) are blocked, you can set up traffic proxying through your own domain.
+If your application runs in an environment where requests to our domain (lrkt-in.com) are blocked, you can set up traffic proxying through your own domain.
 You can do this with an existing service of your own that's equipped to handle external HTTP requests or by deploying a standalone proxy service that routes these requests to LogRocket.

 Proxy CDN

 The first step is to proxy GET requests to the LogRocket CDN.
 This allows browsers to download the scripts LogRocket needs to run.
-These GET requests are of the form https://cdn.logr-ingest.com/*.
+These GET requests are of the form https://cdn.lrkt-in.com/*.
 If your domain is example.com, you might pass these requests through https://logrocket-cdn.example.com/*.

 Once your CDN proxy is deployed, use it as follows.
 If you're using the script version of LogRocket, change the script source as shown below so that it points to your proxy.
 This isn't necessary if you're using our npm package.